animeshbaranawal/SimpleMessenger/README.md

 IntelliJ was used as IDE support for building the project on Ubuntu18.04 However, command line can be used as well:
 1. javac -cp .:libs/\* src/\* gen-java/fileTransfer/\* gen-java/simpleMessenger/\*
-2. mkdir out; cd out; mkdir fileTransfer; mkdir simpleMessenger
+2. mkdir out; cd out; mkdir fileTransfer; mkdir simpleMessenger; cd ..
 3. mv src/\*.class out/
 4. mv gen-java/fileTransfer/\*.class out/fileTransfer/
 5. mv gen-java/simpleMessenger/\*.class out/simpleMessenger/

+## Deployment

+To run the server:
+java -cp out/:libs/\* JavaServer <numServerThreads>

+To run the client:
+java -cp out/:libs/\* JavaClient <serverIP> <clientIP> <clientID> <clientPort>

+If both server and client run on localhost, the client cannot use ports 9089 and 9090 since they are used by the server.
+If two clients run on same IP, they cannot use the same ports.

 ## Running the tests

-Explain how to run the automated tests for this system
+JavaClient also supports a non interactive interface, where given a file, it runs all the commands in the file.
+This interface is only used for testing the application via scripts.

+1. generateCommands.py :

 ### Break down into end to end tests